VRuskaEngine/VRuskaEngine/doc/ipc-design.md

 the service.
 The Android framework takes care of launching the service process when the client requests to bind our service by name and package.
 The framework also provides us with method calls when we're bound.
-In this way, the "entry point" of the Monado service on Android is the `org.freedesktop.monado.ipc.MonadoService` class, which exposes the implementation of our AIDL interface, `org.freedesktop.monado.ipc.MonadoImpl`.
+In this way, the "entry point" of the VRuska Engine service on Android is the `org.freedesktop.VRuska Engine.ipc.VRuska EngineService` class, which exposes the implementation of our AIDL interface, `org.freedesktop.VRuska Engine.ipc.VRuska EngineImpl`.

 From there, the native-code mainloop starts when this service received a valid `Surface`.
 By default, the JVM code will signal the mainloop to shut down a short